Cypher. What a cool last name.

 A lot of people ask about Cypher.
 But really, I was born into a big family of Cyphers–and however 007 the name might sound, none of us is a spy.
 (I think.)

-Actually I am a writer and book editor who finished writing a novel and then immediately wrote another one.
+Actually I am an agented writer and book editor with a novel on submission.
 Before going freelance in 2003, I served as an assistant editor for the Carnegie Mellon University Press in Pittsburgh, and graduated Phi Beta Kappa with a B.A. in Creative Writing, also from CMU.
 In the summer of 2001 I attended Trinity College in Dublin on scholarship through the University of Iowa’s Writers’ Workshop.
-Now, besides editing manuscripts, I’ve been a volunteer workshop facilitator for Write Around Portland, and my book reviews appear regularly in The Oregonian.
-I’m working on a second bachelor’s, in Arabic.
+Now, besides editing manuscripts and writing the occasional book review for Salon.com or The Oregonian, I’m working on a second bachelor’s, in Arabic.

 I am a middling triathlete and a terrible telemark skiier, but I’m good at taking apart and reassembling bicycles, juggling oranges, traveling light, and making baklava.
 The recipe is my great-grandmother’s, who probably tasted it first near the coast of northern Lebanon, sometime before the Ottoman Empire fell.